-- An undertaking as complex and sensitive as the IAP was only made possible on a daily basis by the dedication of the people who worked in support of it.
-This level of engagement combined with the particular nature of its subject matter and its historical significance in turn exacted a toll on those who dedicated their time and commitment to this issue.
-In particular, all those engaged in the delivery of the program were potentially subject to vicarious trauma.
-Thus, support of staff was as vital as support by staff.
-All organizations involved in the IAP needed to devote effort and resources to provide training, opportunities for staff input, and support for emotional and physical wellness. - In the IAP, Elders provided considerable assistance in protecting the wellness of staff.
+A n undertaking as complex and sensitive as the IAP was only made possible on a daily basis by the dedication of the people who worked in support of it.
+This level of engagement - combined with the particular nature and significance of its subject matter - exacted a toll on those who committed themselves to this issue.
+All organizations involved in the IAP needed to devote effort and resources to provide support for the emotional and physical wellness of their employees.

+In the IAP, Elders provided considerable assistance in protecting the wellness of staff.
 Drawing on the skills and experience of Elders not only helped staff maintain a claimant-centred perspective but also allowed them to benefit personally from the wisdom and sensitivity of Indigenous community leaders.